eclab/grains/info/ModularMIDIConventionsForDevelopers.md

 - **(Open)** These CCs may be used by the module for any purpose, with the strong warning that other modules may likewise have chosen to do so.

 - **Bank Select, Mod Wheel, Data Entry, and Expression Controller**.
-These are standard CCs with well established functions. **Bank Select** is discussed in more detail later.  **Data Entry** is only used as part of RPN and NRPN.
+These are standard CCs with well established functions, and are available to all modules. **Bank Select** is discussed in more detail later.  **Data Entry** is only used as part of RPN and NRPN.
 Do not use it otherwise.
 See RPN/NRPN in a section below.

 - **Glide, Volume, Pan**.
-These are standard CCs, but we do not allocate the LSB of these CCs, instead, leaving them open.
+These are standard CCs, available to all modules, but we do not allocate the LSB of these CCs, instead, leaving them open.

 - **1a, 1b, ...
 8a, 8b** These CCs are the first two parameters "a" and "b" available to IDs 1 ...
 8. For example, 3b is the parameter "b" (the second parameter) available to ID 3.
 These parameters are 14-bit parameter MSB/LSB pairs.
 If the module wishes, it may split one of these pairs into individual 7-bit CC parameters.
 In this case, it should split parameter "b" into parameters "b" and "h".
 The module can also split the second pair as well: in this case, it should split parameter "a" into parameters "a" and "i".
 Note that ID region 6 is out of order -- this is to align it with the traditional names "FX Ctrl 1" and "FX Ctrl 2" for convenience, since the default function of ID 6 is Effects and Audio Processors.